“And you have quite a sweet tooth, don’t you,” my hairdresser commented as we chatted about the recipes on my old recipe website.

 1. Reduce Caffeine

-If you read one of my previous posts, you know I enjoy a cup every now and then too, but the ups and downs of caffeine include dehydration and blood sugar swings, which can cause sugar cravings to become more frequent.
+If you read my old Mindless Snacking post, you know I enjoy a cup every now and then too, but the ups and downs of caffeine include dehydration and blood sugar swings, which can cause sugar cravings to become more frequent.
 Just another reason to limit your cup of Joe to one (or less) per day.

 2. Drink More Water